Blog>Cost Guides>How much does water removal cost?

 • Grey: Grey water usually originates in appliances like washing machines or dishwashers

-• Black: The most difficult to clean type of water damage, black water is caused by leaking sewers or waste pipes
+• Black: The most difficult type of water damage to clean, which results from leaking sewers or waste pipes

 Will my home insurance cover water damage?